 Under normal conditions, the loops of the small and large intestines are free to move around within the abdominal cavity, sliding over each other and the surrounding organs over a thin film of lubricating fluid.
 When adhesions form, the intestines are no longer able to move around freely because they become tethered to each other, the abdominal wall or to other abdominal organs.
-At the sites where adhesions occur, the intestine can twist on itself, and the twisting may obstruct the normal movement of its contents, particularly in the small intestine.
+At the sites where adhesions occur, the intestine can twist on itself, and the twisting may obstruct the blood supply or the normal movement of its contents, particularly in the small intestine.
 Most of the time the twisting is intermittent, but occasionally the twisting does not reverse spontaneously.
 The symptoms from adhesions may occur soon after the inflammatory process sets in; however, more typically they occur several months or even many years later.

 Although abdominal pain and other symptoms of intestinal obstruction are by far the most common effect of adhesions, another important consequence is infertility in women.
 The infertility is believed to be caused by adhesions involving the Fallopian tubes that results in kinking and obstruction, thereby preventing the eggs that are released from the ovary from reaching the uterus.

 - Symptoms caused by adhesions may vary from specific (typical) to non-specific.